knetikmedia/knetikcloud-ruby-client/docs/PaymentsStripeApi.md

 Pay with a single use token

 Obtain a token from Stripe, following their examples and documentation.
 Pays an invoice without creating a payment method.
-Ensure that Stripe itself has been configured with the webhook so that invoices are marked paid.
+Ensure that Stripe itself has been configured with the webhook so that invoices are marked paid. <br><br><b>Permissions Needed:</b> ANY

 ### Example
 ```ruby